tarwn/lessthandot-hugo/blogs/content/posts/2012-06-12-t-sql-tuesday-31-reporting.md

 **Reporting Services Log Files**

 But what if you have a problem not directly related to the execution of a report?
-Perhaps a user can’t access the site, or a report returns an error about low memory.
+Perhaps a user can't access the site, or a report returns an error about low memory.
 Reporting Services writes errors to a set of log files.
 These can be accessed at C:Program FilesMicrosoft SQL ServerMSRS10\_50.MSSQLSERVERReporting ServicesLogFiles.
 The files will be named ReportServerService\__timestamp_.

 System information will be stored here.
 You can also find events, exceptions, and low resource warnings.